 A more challenging call to action involves an appeal to emotion.
 The goal of your article may just be to make the audience feel a certain way.
 This can often be achieved with an inspirational anecdote or providing a sense of urgency.
 Strong visuals are also an effective tool for emotional marketing.

-The best way to set your content apart is to be personable.
+Overall, the best way to set your content apart is to be personable.
 The content media world is oversaturated by innumerable entities, all doing something different.
 Be unique by being yourself.
 There is only one you – and that’s the single most unique aspect to your content.
 With these tools, you should be able to breathe life into your association’s website with consistent, engaging content that regularly brings members back for more.